 What then occurred, is that the employer changed its practice and subsequently, i.e. after a certain assessment or standard had been agreed with the affected employee, moderated the result that had been obtained.
 The applicant was aggrieved by this and alleged that it had acquired the right, pursuant to a collective agreement that had been entered into between itself and the third and fourth respondents, to be consulted when its members' rights were affected.

-When the matter came before the CCMA, the second respondent, who had been appointed as the Commissioner to deal with the matter, as a point of departure had regard to the terms of the written collective agreement, which was referred as 'the Omdaba agreement'.
+When the matter came before the CCMA, the second respondent, who had been appointed as the Commissioner to terms of the written collective agreement, which was referred as 'the Omdaba agreement'.